gitfudge0/llmcr/README.md

-# Pre-commit Code Review scripts
+# LLM Code Review scripts

-This code is a Node.js script designed to automate the process of reviewing code changes between two commits using an AI language model.
+This script is designed to automate the process of reviewing code changes between two commits BEFORE pushing to remote using a local AI language model.
 Use your desired methods to trigger the script in your pre-commit hook.

 ## Usage